BEETHOVEN: PIANO WORKS

 The 2020 Piano Festival of the GNO Alternative Stage, a great celebration for the “king of the instruments”, returned for a fourth consecutive year with a unique tribute to Beethoven’s piano music, on the occasion of the 250th anniversary of his birth.
-Ten celebrated Greek pianists in five evening recitals and four emerging soloists in afternoon concerts featured the great German composer’s 32 piano sonatas.
+Eleven celebrated Greek pianists in five evening recitals and four emerging soloists in afternoon concerts featured the great German composer’s 32 piano sonatas.

 Filmed at the GNO Alternative Stage at the SNFCC on 6 November 2020.

 Piano Sonata No. 2 in A major, Op.
 2, No. 2

 II.
 Largo appassionato

 Piano Sonata No. 15 in D major, Op.
 28, “Pastorale”

 In March 1796, the first edition of the Op.
 2 was published; as was common practice at the time, it consisted of the composer’s first three sonatas.
 The four-movement Sonata No. 2 in A major (Op.
 2, No. 2) is dedicated to the great master Joseph Haydn, who had already composed six sonatas at the same key.